Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: ABSOLUTELY NOT!

-I can't speak for any other agents or firms, but I can assure you that I will not be paid unless I sell your home.
+I can't speak for any other agents or firms, but I can assure you that I will not be compensated unless I sell your home.
+Its as simple as that.

 Who will show your home to prospective buyers?

 Answer: I cooperate with all real estate professionals.
-Agents from RE/MAX, , Coldwell Bankers, Keller Williams and other offices frequently show and sell our listings.
-REMAX Alliance and/or Centralized Showings will coordinate the showings and I will requesting feedback from the buyer and their agents afterwards.
+Agents from RE/MAX, Compass, eXP, Coldwell Bankers, Keller Williams and every other brokerage firm to frequently show and sell our listings.
+We contract with industry-leader ShowingTime who will safetly and securely coordinate our showings.
+I will follow up with each and every agent who shows your property to solicit buyer feedback.

 How are Real Estate Agents compensated?